TheMindVirus/openrack/README.md

 compared to building the real life equivalent of such a system - that also requires more effort and resources.

 Each manufacturer designs their ideal rack mountable system for themselves once in real life and then again \
 in a 3D virtual space.
-An entirely theoretical architecture is also possible to design, removing the need to \
+An entirely theoretical dream architecture is also possible to design with OpenRack, \
-manufacture it in the real world.
+removing the need to manufacture it in the real world.

 Integrating these systems together in the form of imaginary models and image textures results in a composition \
 which would otherwise be either impossible or difficult to achieve for one person alone with limited resources.